bparanj/crystal/electronics/components/function-generator.md

    - Voltage ramps (triangle/sawtooth)
    - Mixed signals (combinations)

-a function generator needs different waveforms to serve various testing and application needs in electronics.
+A function generator needs different waveforms to serve various testing and application needs in electronics.

- the AC in homes and the output from a function generator are not the same, though both are forms of alternating current (AC).
+The AC in homes and the output from a function generator are not the same, though both are forms of alternating current (AC).
 Here are the differences:

 1. Waveform:
    - Home AC is a pure sine wave with a fixed frequency (usually 50 Hz or 60 Hz depending on the region).